covid-19-impact-lab/covid-19-impact-lab/docs/source/index.rst

 CoViD-19 Impact Lab
 ===================

-CoViD-19 and what it means for us personally, our loved ones, the economy and society in general is on everyone's mind.
-To give meaningful answers to these questions it is important to know what the population as a whole knows, believes and how people behave in response to the current pandemic.
-Our goal is to analyse the effects of the CoViD-19 crisis and countermeasures on people’s behaviour, fears, and beliefs.
-At short notice we aim to generate helpful insights from contemporaneous data and communicate them to decision-makers and the public.
-In the medium run, we will provide further in-depth analyses. `Our first survey <http://ftp.iza.org/dp13158.pdf>`_ reveals that low-income earners suffer most from the crisis  while high-paid workers benefit from the home office option.
+CoViD-19 and what it means for us personally, our loved ones, the economy, and society in general is on everyone's mind.
+To assess how CoViD-19 is impacting individuals, households, and communities, it is important to know what the population as a whole knows, believes, and how people behave in response to the current pandemic.
+In order to gain insights, we are running multiple surveys, thereby facilitating near-real-time monitoring of how people respond to the CoViD-19 crisis and the implemented countermeasures to the pandemic.
+At short notice, we aim to generate helpful insights from contemporaneous data and communicate them to decision-makers and the public.
+In the medium run, we will provide further in-depth analyses. `Our first paper <http://ftp.iza.org/dp13158.pdf>`_ reveals that low-income earners suffer most from the crisis while high-paid workers benefit from the home office option.
 For further details `explore our data <https://covid-19-impact-lab.iza.org/en/app>`_.
+Current and future work will be featured under :ref:`publications`.

 .. toctree::